 I laughed at his joke, which seemed to please him, and I felt a little more comfortable after sharing this moment with him.
 But then, in the next instant, the questions returned: Would he know his way to the machine, or would I have to help him?
 Could he count out his own change?
 As I reviewed all the different scenarios, playing them out one by one in my head, Ray approached the machine without even so much as a request for my help and fed five quarters into the slot.
 "Could you press the one that says 'Dr. Pepper' for me?"

 "It looks like it's empty."

 "See what I mean?"
 I caught a whiff of the cologne he was wearing, and leaned a little bit forward.
-I realized too that he'd known all along where I'd been standing in relation to the machine, and had used it to expertly navigate himself past me.
-I asked him how it was that he was able to sense where I was.
+I realized, too, he'd known all along where I'd been standing in relation to the machine, and had used it to expertly navigate himself past me.
+I asked him how it was he was able to sense where I was.

 "If I'm in the same room with someone, I can feel where they are.
 You probably do the same thing yourself, but you check in with your sight first because it's the sense you trust most."

 I closed my eyes briefly to see if what he said was true.
 "I would still miss it—being able to see I mean."